Skip to Content

 Kevin Durant is one of the most well-known and talented players in basketball.
 But his success would not be possible without his mother’s incredible support.

-Wanda Durant was a single mothers who raised 3 kids.
+Wanda Durant was a single mothers who raised three kids.
 Despite her own challenges, she remained steadfast in her mission to make sure Kevin achieved greatness.

 This made-for-tv movie is a heartwarming peek into a real-life story that we don’t hear about often: the people behind the big names.